JustusAdam/codeql-experimentation/README.md

 ## Creating new queries

-The codeql executable can run single query files, hoever it appears that if you want to use modules from the standard library (such as the `cpp` module) then you need to create a query pack.
+The codeql executable can run single query files, however it appears that if you want to use modules from the standard library (such as the `cpp` module) then you need to create a query pack.
 Extensive information is available in the [documentation](https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-and-working-with-codeql-packs)